codelucas/codelucas.com/quotes/index.md

 > I saw the angel in the marble and carved until I set him free. -- Michelangelo

 <!-- -->
-> Never underestimate the importance of making money making music.
+> Never underestimate the importance of making money from making music.

 > Let go of any weird taboos you have about it.